gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 and I don't know where we are
 and there's nothing we can do
 and it's *not fair*."
-She buried her face in her hands.
+She buried her face in her paws.

 "Well,
 you could always try pulling another lever,"